swift-extras/swift-extras-json/README.md

 If you like the idea of using pure Swift without any dependencies, you might also like my reimplementation of Base64 in pure Swift: [`swift-base64-kit`](https://github.com/fabianfett/swift-base64-kit)

-‼️ **NOTE:** This is at a very early stage of development.
-Please take into account that the API might change while in pre-release.

 ## Goals

 - [x] does not use Foundation at all